 I’ve written a lot of books.
 Need help figuring out where to start or what to read next?
 Download my readers guide for your device of choice by click these buttons:

-Tap or click a cover to get the book
+Click a cover to get links for the free book

 Eyes of the Hammer

 A US Special Forces team lead by Green Beret Dave Riley is on a top secret mission to take down drug traffickers in Colombia, but while doing so they are faced with betrayal by their own government.

 The team is carrying sterilized weapons and unmarked uniforms and the operation is "off the books."